rmzetti/hover-exec/README.md

 Notes:
 - The script language you wish to use (eg `julia`, `nodejs` ..) needs to have been installed
 - Some of the commands to run the scripts ***may need customising*** to suit your particular installation - see [Configuration settings](#configuration-settings) below.
 - Other script languages may be added.
-And as an alternative to the standard *vscode* method for changing extension settings, this can also done with `eval` - see the [READMORE](READMORE.md) for examples.
+In basic usage the script command can be entered via '[config]' in the hover.
+To achieve in-line capability, use the *hover-exec* extension settings, or as an alternative, this can also done with `eval` - see the [READMORE](READMORE.md) for examples.

 ---
 ### Lua